 Voltage Indicators.
 The measured output voltage of each power supply is indicated.
-The $\pm 5V$ supplies are expected to be within ± 0.25 volt of nominal values.
-The output of the +15V supply is expected to be within ± 0.5 volt of the nominal value.
-If any of the voltages fall out of the expected operational window then a BIT PWR ALARM is generated in the Equipment Status Panel.
+The $\pm 5V$ supplies are expected to be within $\pm 0.25$ volt of nominal values.
+The output of the $\pm 15V$ supply is expected to be within $\pm 0.5$ volt of the nominal value.
+If any of the voltages fall out of the expected operational window then a POWER ALARM is generated in the Equipment Status Panel.
 Power supply voltage measurements can be verified at the MBTS Front Panel test points.

 Temperature Indicator.
 The measured internal temperature of the MBTS is indicated.
-The MBTS will operate with an internal temperature between 0°C and +65°C. If the measured temperature falls out of the design window then a BIT TEMP ALARM is generated in the Equipment Status Panel.
+The MBTS will operate with an internal temperature between 0°C and +65°C. If the measured temperature falls out of the design window then a TEMPERATURE ALARM is generated in the Equipment Status Panel.

-After warm-up the internal temperature of the MBTS is 10 C° to 15 C° above ambient.
+After warm-up the internal temperature of the MBTS is 10 Co to 15 Co above ambient.

-2.4.8.5 START BER
+2.4.1.7.5 START BER

-This control, see Figure 23, starts the Bit Error Rate (BER) test process.
-The BER test includes the generation of interrogation signals by the BIT Module, the demodulation of these signals by the IDR Module, and an evaluation of the demodulated data by the PCC Module.
-The PCC Module controls the entire BER test process.
+These controls, see Figure 24, start a Bit Error Rate (BER) test process.
+The ISI BER test includes the generation of interrogation signals by the BIT Module, the demodulation of these signals by the IDR Module, and an evaluation of the demodulated data by the PCC Module.
+The RGC BER test includes the generation of control signals in the PCC Module, that create RF signals in the Reply Generator and Upconverter Modules, which are then detected in the BIT Module.
+The PCC Module controls both BER test processes.
 It records the number of errors detected and the total number of data samples.
 These, along with a calculated BER, are displayed in the lower right hand corner of the Standby/Diagnostics Status Register Display.

-Click the START BER control.
+Click the START ISI BER control.